pupil-labs/pupil-docs/neon/neon-player/imu-timeline/index.md

 This Plugin does not estimate orientation about the yaw axis (head rotation from left to right).
 This is because the IMU has no magnetometer to monitor heading.
 The Plugin therefore implements a version of Madgwick's algorithm that only estimates Pitch and Roll.

-Note that this Plugin [will not be loaded](/software/pupil-player/#product-specific-plugins) with Pupil Core recordings.